Gear Up for Graduation!

 Capturing This New Adventure

 Not too long ago that was me.
-I attended a graduation, snapped a boatload of photos, and created a 2-page layout to celebrate my nephew’s new adventure.
+I attended the graduation, snapped a boatload of photos, and created a 2-page layout to celebrate my nephew’s new adventure.

 Today, I’ll show you the steps I used to create this layout.
 I go into a bit of detail; so if you’re not looking for how-to information, just skim through it to pick up a few tidbits.